Archer excluded by England for 2nd test for isolation breach - WHIZ News

 “It deeply pains me to be missing the test match, especially with the series poised,” Archer said.
 “I feel like I have let both teams down, and again I am sorry.”

-England did not announce a replacement for Archer in its squad.
-James Anderson and Mark Wood are being rested for the match, meaning England is missing its entire specialist pace attack from the first test.
+England captain Joe Root did not want to comment on Archer’s exclusion at the toss, saying: “Enough has been said on it.
+We have to look at the next five days and put in a really good performance.”

-It increases the likelihood of a recall for Stuart Broad, England’s second-highest test wicket-taker, who was dropped for the first test and spoke out publicly during the match about his disappointment.
+England did not announce a replacement Archer in an enlarged squad that has been together for the past three weeks.
+James Anderson and Mark Wood are being rested for the match, meaning England was missing its entire specialist pace attack from the first test.

-Sam Curran and uncapped Ollie Robinson are likely to be vying for the final seamer spot.
+Stuart Broad, England’s second-highest test wicket-taker who was dropped for the first test and spoke out publicly during the match about his disappointment, returned as strike bowler while seamers Chris Woakes and Sam Curran were also included.

 More AP cricket: https://apnews.com/Cricket and https://twitter.com/AP_Sports